-(Note: Centres are advised that if coursework or portfolio work or controlled assessment which is submitted for internal assessment is rejected by the centre on grounds of malpractice, candidates have the right to appeal against this decision.
+(Note: Centres are advised that if controlled assessment, coursework, non-examination assessment or portfolio work which is submitted for internal assessment is rejected by the centre on grounds of malpractice, candidates have the right to appeal against this decision.
 The JCQ website contains advice on the recommended procedures for appeals against internal assessment decisions.)